 Passport applications are accepted at designated post offices and, in a few cases, at other government offices.
 For forms, fees, and information on the application process and required documentation, go to www.travel.state.gov.

 U.S. passports are not issued outside the U.S. except in emergencies.
-Once you are abroad, keep your passport in a safe place.
+Once you are abroad, keep your passport in a safe place and do not lose it.

 Visa and Pre-Entry Clearance